dongdozizi/SimulatingRollerCoaster/readMe.txt

 7. Generate track from several sequences of splines -

-8. Draw splines using recursive subdivision -
+8. Draw splines using recursive subdivision - Y

 9. Render environment in a better manner -